Deloitte: Name and branding

 In 1989, Deloitte, Haskins & Sells merged in most countries with Touche Ross, forming Deloitte & Touche.
 However, in the United Kingdom, the local firm of Deloitte, Haskins & Sells merged instead with Coopers & Lybrand (now part of PwC).
 While the full name of the UK private company is Deloitte Touche Tohmatsu Limited, in 1989, it initially branded itself as DTT International.
 In 2003, the rebranding campaign was commissioned by William G. Parrett, the then-CEO of DTT, and led by Jerry Leamon, the global Clients and Markets leader.

 According to the company website, Deloitte now refers to the brand under which independent firms throughout the world collaborate to provide audit, consulting, financial advisory, risk management, and tax services to selected clients.

 In 2008, Deloitte adopted its new "Always One Step Ahead" (AOSA) brand positioning platform to support the existing Deloitte vision: "To be the Standard of Excellence".
 AOSA represents the global organization's value proposition and is never used as a tagline.
 The recent launch of the Green Dot ad campaign also aligns with Deloitte's brand strategy and positioning framework.

 In June 2016, Deloitte changed its branding and adopted a new logo, with Deloitte written in the color black instead of the earlier blue.
 In India, Deloitte operates under several brand names, including A.F.Ferguson &Co., A.F.Ferguson Associates, S.B.Billimoria, C.C.Choksi & Co., P.C.Hansotia, Fraser & Ross and Deloitte Haskins & Sells (India).

 Legal structure

 For many years, the organization and its network of member firms were legally organized as a Swiss Verein (the equivalent of an unincorporated association).
 As of 31 July 2010, members of the Verein became part of Deloitte Touche Tohmatsu Limited (DTTL), a UK private company limited by guarantee without share capital.
 Each member firm in its global network remains a separate and independent legal entity, subject to the laws and professional regulations of the particular country or countries in which it operates.
+DTTL itself has been a dormant company since its incorporation in 2010.

 This structure is similar to other professional services networks which seek to limit vicarious liability for acts of other members.
 As separate and legal entities, DTTL and its member firms cannot obligate each other.
 Professional services continue to be provided by member firms only and not DTTL.
 With this structure, the members should not be liable for the negligence of other independent members.
 This structure also allows them to be members of the IFAC Forum of Firms.

 In 2019, the U.K. partners in the firm received average pay of £882,000.
 In 2023, the average income of Deloitte partners in the U.K. topped £1,000,000 for the third year in a row.

+Deloitte University

+In October 2011, Deloitte invested $300 million to establish the Deloitte University campus in Westlake, Texas, which was the largest investment for employee development in the company's history.
+In 2022, the firm announced an additional $100 million expansion plan for the Texas site.